This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Tell your caregiver if you have a medical condition, or if you have had joint surgery.
-Your caregiver will check your joints and bones.
+Tell your healthcare provider if you have a medical condition, or if you have had joint surgery.
+Your healthcare provider will check your joints and bones.
 You may need blood tests, and one or more of the following:

 - A bone biopsy is used to test samples of bone.
 This may show if your osteolysis is caused by cancer cells.
-Ask your caregiver for more information about a bone biopsy.
+Ask your healthcare provider for more information about a bone biopsy.

 - An x-ray takes pictures of your bones and the tissue around your bones.
 The pictures show thin bones and any breaks in your bones.
 More than one x-ray may be taken over time.

 - An MRI takes pictures of your bones and ligaments and tendons.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell your caregiver if you have any metal on your body.
+Tell your healthcare provider if you have any metal on your body.

 - A PET scan can show any breakdown of bone, or if cancer has spread to your bones.

 How is osteolysis treated?